 Though their backstories are divulged sparingly, the performances suggest depths of experience, with Samia, in particular, registering as a young woman of substantial character, bravely negotiating a manifestly unfair social system.
-When the baby (the boy for whom this female-centric film is named) is born, the joy and pain of maternal connection blaze from the screen. - BG
+When the baby (the boy for whom this female-centric film is named) is born, the joy and pain of maternal connection blaze from the screen - BG film." - Gary Goldstein, LA Times dynamic as Rafi.
+Throughout, his eyes reveal the intense feelings he's sorting love for his grandmother and his sense of how limited his own future might be.

 "[A] beautiful story of two women who transform each other's lives...
-With great delicacy, [Touzani] shows how Moroccan society censures a woman who gives birth outside marriage - not a terribly original theme, but here it is made heartrending by the superb performances of Lubna Azabal and Nisrin Erradi in the lead roles." - Deborah Young, Hollywood Reporter
+With great delicacy, [Touzani] shows how Moroccan society censures a woman who gives birth outside marriage - not a terribly original theme, but here it is made heartrending by the superb performances of Lubna Azabal and Nisrin Erradi in the lead roles." - Deborah Young, Hollywood Reporter ingratiates himself with Irrfan Khan's character in The Lunchbox, is a major screen presence." - Caryn James,